arviz-devs/arviz/README.md

 ## Dependencies

-Arviz is tested on Python 3.5 and 3.6, and depends on NumPy, SciPy, xarray, and Matplotlib.
+ArviZ is tested on Python 3.5 and 3.6, and depends on NumPy, SciPy, xarray, and Matplotlib.

+## Contributions
+ArviZ is a community project and welcomes contributions.
+Additional information can be found in the [Contributing Readme](https://github.com/arviz-devs/arviz/blob/master/CONTRIBUTING.md)

-## Developing
+### Developing

 A typical development workflow is: